• Skip to primary navigation

 I've made a lot of hummus in the past, but the recipes usually call for raw, chopped garlic.
 While I do love garlic, the raw garlic in hummus seems too pungent to me.
 That's all I really taste.

 I decided to see if I could mellow the garlic taste.
 Remember the craze a few years ago with roasted garlic?
 Slow roasted in the oven with olive oil until all the cloves are soft and buttery.
-People would take those soft cloves and spread it over a piece of rustic bread.
+People would take those soft cloves and spread them over a piece of rustic bread.
 Pure deliciousness and no strong garlic taste.

-That soft mellow garlic was the taste I wanted to achieve in this hummus and I believe mission is accomplished!
+That soft mellow garlic was the taste I wanted to achieve in this hummus and I believe the mission is accomplished!

 A bowlful of hummus with fresh veggies surrounding the bowl.